solid-contrib/information/weekly-updates/next.md

 Solid Events are run by members of the Solid community like you.
 Solid Event organisers write tips for a organising successful Solid events [here](https://github.com/solid/information/blob/master/solid-events.md)

 There are no upcoming events confirmed although there are possible event organisers in Solid Amsterdam and Solid San Francisco coming up.
-If you are interested in organising a Solid Event contact the Solid Manager.

 Until next week!